jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 ### 209A Analysing oral fluid or blood specimens for statistical or research purposes related to use of drugs or alcohol
 (1) A person may, for statistical or research purposes related to the use of drugs or alcohol, analyse or re-analyse in an approved laboratory—
-  (a) an oral fluid sample taken from a person under any of sections 71A to 71C:
+  (a) an oral fluid sample taken from a person under any of sections 71A to 71C and 71DE:
   (b) a blood specimen from a person taken under section 72 or 73.
 (2) Subsection (1) applies to any blood specimen taken under this Act before, during, or after it comes into force.
 (3) No analysis of an oral fluid sample or a blood specimen under subsection (1) may be used as evidence in any proceedings for an offence.